 The following sensors may also be considered for structural health monitoring:

 Online monitoring using the above instrumentation gives a timely warning of impending danger.
 The purpose is to assist and inform the stakeholders about the continued performance of structures under gradual or sudden changes to their state.
 The main factors affecting the performance are degradation of the structure with age, undue settlement/tilt due to soil conditions or nearby construction activity, vibrations due to heavy machinery, groundwater level, atmospheric conditions, etc. This may be reflected in abnormal changes in the monitored values

 What is the future of Structural Health Monitoring?

 We have discussed the application of Structural Health Monitoring in great detail.
 Now let’s take a look into its future.
 OPSIS, the unique software developed by Encardio Moniterra Group is the future of Structural Health Monitoring.
 The terrestrial Laser Scanner or LiDAR has been used in the fields of surveying engineering and geomatics extensively as the evolution and improvements in its technology allowed the collection of increasingly more accurate data sets.

-Despite the benefits of LiDAR over other data collecting methods, such as the remarkably higher amount of data collected for the same area in reduced periods of time without the need to place targets, the field of Structural Health Monitoring has remained as one of the few unable to implement this technology.
+Despite the benefits of LiDAR over other data-collecting methods, such as the remarkably higher amount of data collected for the same area in reduced periods without the need to place targets, the field of Structural Health Monitoring has remained one of the few unable to implement this technology.
 The reason behind this is none other than the vast amounts of data that LiDAR provides.
 However, this advantage becomes a weakness at the post-processing stage, where the analysis of large data sets acquired regularly presents a challenge.

 Hence, OPSIS was developed to overcome the impediments previously described.
-The idea within its core is to perform operations over the raw data provided by the LiDAR to get a significantly smaller data set.
+The idea within its core is to perform operations over the raw data provided by LiDAR to get a significantly smaller data set.

 | Read More: OPSIS: The Smart Solution For Laser Scanning Monitoring |